amaiya/onprem/MSWindows.md

      Out[3]: 'NVIDIA RTX A1000 6GB Laptop GPU'
      ```

-6. Install an LLM Engine:
+6. Install an LLM Engine of Your Choice:

    **llama-cpp-python**: